-A band of pirates take over a ship, killing almost everyone aboard.
-An aristocrat and his son, Douglas Fairbanks Sr., Robin Hood), somewhat survive the attack, but after the father dies from his injuries, the son decides to seek revenge against the pirates.
+A band of pirates takes over a ship, killing almost everyone aboard.
+An aristocrat and his son (Douglas Fairbanks Sr., Robin Hood), somewhat survive the attack, but after the father dies from his injuries, the son decides to seek revenge against the pirates.

 Reaction & Thoughts:

 “I solemnly vow to bring thy murders to justice.”

 The Black Pirate is the quintessential “star vehicle.”
 The film’s only purpose is to prove that Douglas Fairbanks Sr. was a great action movie star.
 Effortlessly displaying the physical abilities of an Olympic medalist, Fairbanks single-handedly transforms a simple silent movie into a thrilling viewing experience.

 Rousing, imaginative and tremendously entertaining, The Black Pirate is a joy from beginning to end.
 There isn’t a single bland moment in the entire movie.
 The Black Pirate features grand sets and then-brand-new two-strip Technicolor cinematography, not to be confused with the lush three-strip Technicolor photography of movies like The Adventures of Robin Hood (1938) and Gone with the Wind (1939).

 The first thing I noticed is how different this movie is from recent action flicks.
 Today’s filmmakers rely on shaky-cam and/or fast-cutting techniques to convey a sense of excitement.
 The opposite is true here.
 The hyperactive Fairbanks is solely responsible for amplifying the intensity of a scene.
 The man barely sits still.
 I don’t think I’ve ever seen an actor move as much as Fairbanks (he doesn’t walk, he hops!).
 The forty-three-year-old star has more energy than Dawne Johnson and Jason Statham put together!